 Your second year explores the core social divisions in late capitalist society.
 We look at four main divisions in the context of UK society: gender, race, disability and age.
 We focus on how social, economic and political processes play a role in the creation of these divisions.
 For each of the divisions we explore how it is related to wealth and poverty, looking at how disablement or gender are associated with lower wages, unemployment or insufficient benefit payments.
 We then examine some of the theories which can help to understand why certain groups are marginalised.

 Finally, we link welfare state policies to the marginalisation and exclusion of certain groups.
-When looking at age, for example, we show how insufficient pensions, exclusion from the formal labour market and lacking care services actually create the marginalisation of elderly populations.
-You are also introduced to research methods in the social science and undertake a research project which looks at the welfare needs of one of the marginalised groups discussed.
+When looking at age, for example, how insufficient pensions, exclusion from the formal labour market and lacking care services actually create the marginalisation of elderly populations.
+You are also introduced to theory and research methods in the social sciences.

-At the advanced level we start to look at a range of global social problems such as global poverty, climate change, human rights, and a range of international and national state policy developments to address such issues.
-We also undertake comparative study and look at how other countries meet their health care, child care of social service needs.
-You also have the opportunity to undertake an individual project dissertation reflecting your particular social policy interest.
+At the advanced level we start to look at the impact of globalisation and a range of global social problems such as global poverty and health, climate change, work in a global economy, or migration.
+We also undertake comparative study and look at how other countries meet their health care, child-care or social service needs.
+You will also be able to choose an advanced research seminar each term, allowing you to develop your knowledge of issues that you've grown interested in throughout the course.
+You also have an opportunity to undertake an individual project dissertation reflecting your particular social policy interest.

-The School of Social Sciences has a very strong partnership with Person Shaped Support (PSS), one of the largest voluntary sector organisations on Merseyside.
+The School of Social Sciences has a partnership with Person Shaped Support (PSS), one of the largest voluntary sector organisations in Merseyside.
 This creates opportunities for you to hear directly from frontline practitioners and, if you wish, to undertake voluntary placements in relevant work areas.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.